The words, terms, and phrases in this section, for the purposes of the Minnesota Unemployment Insurance Law, have the meaning stated.

 (b) Employment of an officer or shareholder of a family farm corporation and employment of an individual 16 years of age or under is included in covered agricultural employment only if the employer is an employer under United States Code, title 26, section 3306(a)(2) of the Federal Unemployment Tax Act.

-(i) the employment during the quarter is performed primarily in Minnesota;
+(1) 50 percent or more of the employment during the quarter is performed in Minnesota;

-(ii) the employment during the quarter is not performed primarily in Minnesota or any other state but some of the employment is performed in Minnesota and the base of operations or the place from which the employment is directed or controlled is in Minnesota; or
+(2) 50 percent or more of the employment during the quarter is not performed in Minnesota or any other state, or Canada, but some of the employment is performed in Minnesota and the employee's residence is in Minnesota during 50 percent or more of the calendar quarter;

-(4) all employment during the calendar quarter performed by an officer or member of the crew of an American vessel on or in connection with the vessel, if the operating office from which the operations of the vessel operating on navigable waters within, or within and without, the United States are ordinarily and regularly supervised, managed, directed, and controlled is in Minnesota.
+(4) the employment during the quarter is performed by an officer or member of the crew of an American vessel operating on navigable waters within, or within and without, the United States, and the office from which the operations of the vessel and controlled is in Minnesota.